billtubbs/lang-comp/README.md

 ## Objective

-Compare the syntax and ease-of-use of three popular programming languages on basic numerical computation tasks:
+Compare the syntax and ease-of-use of these three popular programming languages on basic numerical computation tasks:

 - Python (Python Software Foundation)
 - MATLAB (Mathworks)